codelation/codelation-cli/README.md

-  development:install  # Install the development tools used by Codelation help [command]       # Help about any command. rails:new            # Generate a new app using Codelation's Rails project template
+  development:install  # Install the development tools used by Codelation help [command]       # Help about any command. rails:new            # Generate a new app using Codelation's Rails project template vue:new              # Generate a new app using Codelation's Vue project template

 Flags:
   -h, --help     # Help for this command. default: 'false'.